lsst-tstn/tstn-024/index.rst

 The `ScriptQueue`_ is the main hub for the execution of regular operations and requires a minimum level of interaction by the user.
 As mentioned in the previous section, it is also used as a back-end for user-commanded actions performed using the `LOVE`_ interface.
-For example, when a user performs a telescope offset operation using LOVE, the actual action perform by LOVE system will the queueing of a :ref:`SAL Script <SAL_Scripts>` that then gets executed by the `ScriptQueue`_.
+For example, when a user performs a take-image operation using LOVE, the actual action perform by LOVE system will the queueing of a :ref:`SAL Script <SAL_Scripts>` that then gets executed by the `ScriptQueue`_.
 The ScriptQueue is also the main tool observers will rely on to perform regular nighttime operations, such as tracking a target and obtaining a standardized set of observations.
 The `ScriptQueue`_ is flexible in how it handles and executes scripts but generally it runs sequentially.
 As soon as one script finishes, the next one begins until no scripts remain to be run.